sogriffin98/northernbug.github.io/meeting_details/northernbug5.md

 # General

 NorthernBUG 5 will be held at the University of Hull on Monday 9th September 2019, starting at 12pm with lunch and finishing at 5pm.
 There will be a trip to a local pub afterwards, allowing drinks, further conversation and food if you wish.
+There is a pre-meeting 11-12 to discuss northernBUG organisation to which all are welcome.

 This is of course a user group not a conference so the format will be a little more fluid than just presentations.
 The meeting will be composed of talks, discussions, and posters, but extended informal discussions of topics and challenges to all of us will be promoted.